realJayNay/ost-kit-php-client/README.md

 ```

 ## How to use the client
+The [API documentation](https://realjaynay.github.io/ost-kit-php-client/) is automatically generated and deployed to GitHub Pages after every succesful build.

 Create the OST KIT client using your Branded Token economy's `API key` and `API secret`.
 ```php